pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 This might upset some people but a mashouts a purpose is NOT to increase efficiency, nor is it to change the viscosity and make rinsing the sugars more effective.
 A mashout denatures the enzymes and locks in the wort composition.
 This really only applies in my mind for fly sparging, or other slow sparging methods.
 If you're doing biab, or doing a 5-15 minute batch sparge then there's no need to mash out at all.
 If you're reporting a efficiency gain from a mashout then the most likely explanation is either due to a second sparge volume or that you're really extending your mash time and not getting full conversion in the original mash time and you'll benefit as much or more by mashing longer, or crushing finer.

-Lastly, it would be wonderful if everyone could stop saying I get xx efficiency, without saying which efficiency you’re talking about, when discussing their issues with new brewers.
+Lastly, I think it would be wonderful if everyone could stop saying I get xx efficiency, without saying which efficiency you’re talking about, when discussing their issues with new brewers.
 As that’s so arbitrary it’s all but useless.
-Instead discuss your conversion efficiency, lauter efficiency and your process so that they understand!
+Instead discuss your conversion efficiency, lauter efficiency and your process so that they understand that there are more than one type and can actually try to figure out what went awry!